OmkarKirpan/pptxTrans/memory-bank/activeContext.md

    - Display processing progress to users

 3. **Complete Audit Logging Integration in Frontend:**
-   - Add audit log display in the editor UI
+   - Add audit logging for dashboard actions (sharing, export, deletion)
-   - Implement real-time audit event generation for user actions
+   - Implement audit logging for batch operations
-   - Test integration with the updated API format (using 'type' instead of 'action')
+   - Test the complete audit flow from frontend to backend

 4. **Refine Slide Editor Data Flow:**
    - Update `SlideNavigator` to use actual SVGs from processed slides